infor-design/enterprise-wc/doc/COMPONENTS.md

 }
 ```

+- Try to make tokens for all the visual aspects of the component.
+Use design side tokens for the right side.
 - Use tools like css flex and css grid to do layouts.
 In addition when checking RTL try and do it in a way with css that does not require additional css when the page is RTL.
 The best approach is to try and make your css work either direction before resorting to resets.
 One simple one is to put the same margin or padding or other positional css on both sides.
 One useful technique is to use css grid / flex with `end` or `flex-end`.
 This automatically works in RTL mode without trying to negate anything.
+Also use `margin-inline-start` `margin-inline-end` `margin-block-start` `margin-block-end` `padding-inline-start` `padding-inline-end` `padding-block-start` `padding-block-end` so it works on RTL better.

 ```scss
 // On Parent